galtza/global-typelist/README.md

 }
 ```

-The function overloading mechanism, will select the template function if `T` is defined, as the `sizeof(T)` will be a valid expression and this function is more specific than the non-template version, which is the fallback.
+The function overloading mechanism will select the template function if `T` is defined, as the `sizeof(T)` will be a valid expression and this function is more specific than the non-template version, which is the fallback.

-In addition, these functions returns types that we can identify with a Boolean *true*, or *false* respectively.
+In addition, these functions return types that we can identify with a Boolean *true*, or *false* respectively.
 If `T` is not defined, the second function will be chosen and will return a type that we can identify with Boolean *false*.

 ## New macros